Thermal Imaging Cameras

 Though this may sometimes result in your cameras looking into the sun or otherwise becoming obscured, or possibly also occasionally locking on to wildlife, automatic tracking systems are frequently the best possible option for making sure that your cameras focus on the action when it happens.

-Also, automatic tracking can help ensure that you’re able to keep track of every person who enters your property — whether they are employees, customers or a potential threat you should know about.
+Also, automatic tracking can help ensure that you’re able to keep track of every person who enters your property — whether they are employees, customers, or a potential threat you should know about.

 360 Degree Fisheye Cameras

 In some cases, your focus may be less on covering the perimeter of your property and more on simply covering entrances.
 If the physical footprint of your location is on the smaller side or if your goal with your cameras is simply to have a record of people who are coming and going, a 360-degree fisheye camera can be an excellent addition.
-These smaller cameras can be mounted in door frames or windows inside of climate controlled areas that keep them protected.

 One major advantage of 360-degree fisheye cameras is that they can be used in places where the body of the camera may need to be obscured.
 If you’re attempting to surveil an area without revealing to others that a camera is being used, the smaller body and pinhole design can be utilized to blend them into the surrounding environment.
 This can make 360-degree fisheye cameras an excellent choice if you’re concerned about loss due to the inappropriate actions of employees.